 Ukraine is a young country with a blossoming, talented generation.
 The community is developed on the friendly relations here and the culture reflects the bright attitude that fills the life with warmth and joy.
 However, one must definitely not forget where the inspiration for the design comes from; it’s also the scenic beaches and Carpathian snow-covered mountains along with the forests and plains.

 Sergiy Tereschenko is yet an inspiring Ukrainian art director who showcased the traditional image of Saint Nicolas aka Santa Clause in his project.
 He designed the characters and the buildings unique to Ukraine, which display his interest in blending a global holiday in the Ukrainian culture.
+The most common elements in Ukrainian designs include mountain logos, beaches, sunsets, buildings and landscape.

 2. Laima Marija Kamarauskaite – Lithuania